 Many children born with cerebral palsy have suffered an unavoidable injury but in some cases it is caused by medical negligence.
-This can be due to poor treatment during pregnancy, labour, delivery, or in the neonatal period when your child is new born..
-Cerebral Palsy can also arise as result of mismanaged infection such as meningitis.
+This can be due to poor treatment during pregnancy, labour, delivery or in the neonatal period when your child is new born.
+Cerebral palsy can also arise as a result of mismanaged infection such as meningitis.
 If you believe that your child has been injured as a result of substandard medical care it’s your right that you are able to hold those responsible to account.
-In order to succeed in a Cerebral palsy claim in the UK you must be able to show that you, during your pregnancy, labour or delivery, or your child received a level of care below an acceptable standard.
+In order to succeed in a cerebral palsy claim in the UK you must be able to show that you, during your pregnancy, labour or delivery, or your child received a level of care below an acceptable standard.
 If your child’s cerebral palsy has been caused by such failings you should be able to bring a claim for compensation.

 Every case is different but Your Legal Friend can guide you through each stage of the process, from investigating whether there has been medical negligence to representing you in court where necessary.
 Our expert team understands that making a claim cannot undo the negligence you experienced but it can help to get answers and to secure compensation to help your child in the future, as their life will now be very different.